claydotio/clay-mobile/specs/game-discovery.md

 ### FEATURES
 1. List of games
+2. Ability to access a game by clicking on the promotional image
-2. Ability to view more games through scrolling (infinite pagination)
+3. Ability to view more games through scrolling (infinite pagination)
-2. Ability to filter games by category
+4. Ability to filter games by category
-3. Ability to sort by rating and date
+5. Ability to sort by rating and date

 ### FEATURES IN-DEPTH
 1. List of games
-  * **Initial Games**  Defaults to 15 most-popular games, where most-popular is currently defined ( for reference in case it's useful) as:
+  * **Initial Games**  Defaults to 15 most-popular games, where most-popular takes into account: price (favoring free), rating, plays yesterday, staff rating, votes, featured status, last update and add time
     ```
-      -2 * price // try to show more free games since paid ones don't do well
-    \+ IF rating > 0 then ( rating - 2.5 ) * SQRT( LOG10( votes ) ) ELSE 0 // take into account both avg rating & # of votes
-    \+ staff_mobile_rating ^ 3 // our own rating can count for a lot (up to 125)
-    \+ IF featured THEN 20 else 0 // give featured games more weight
-    \+ IF lastupdate (timestamp) THEN LOG10(lastupdate) ELSE 0
-    \+ IF add_time > 0 THEN LOG2( add_time - 1325376000 ) ^ 1.8 ELSE 0`
-    ```
   * **Smart Game Loading**
     * Detect bounce rate for games on different devices, flag a game as not working for a device subset and don't show for consumers on that device

-2. Ability to view more games through scrolling Infinite scrolling.
-Rudimentarily initially - eventually we'll want to do something (eg remove from DOM) with the initial games that are no longer in view (for memory reasons).
-Facebook and LinkedIn had to do something similar with their HTML5 apps.
+2. Ability to access a game by clicking on the promotional image
+TODO: Redirect to marketplace, open game modal

+3. Ability to view more games through scrolling
+  * Infinite scrolling
+    * Rough implementation at first - we can worry about memory usage later (eg Facebook, LinkedIn HTML5 experiences)

-3. Ability to filter games by category
+4. Ability to filter games by category
-The full list of categories isn't shown at first, just a "Categories" button.
-Tapping on this button expands the list of categories:
+  * Full list of categories isn't shown at first, just "Categories" button.
+  * Tapping on this button expands the list of categories:
-Action, Multiplayer, Shooter, Adventure, RPG, Sports, Racing, Strategy, Defense, Puzzle, Arcade, Educational
+    * Action, Multiplayer, Shooter, Adventure, RPG, Sports, Racing, Strategy, Defense, Puzzle, Arcade, Educational

-4. Ability to sort by rating and date
+5. Ability to sort by rating and date
-We'll have to consult with Cristian to get a better idea of the UX for this and the categories in a later version of the app.
-For now we can have a toggle beneath the categories.
+  * For now we can have a toggle beneath the categories.
+  * Cristian can work on a smarter way to display this

 ### USERS
 1. Kik Users